Empowering Family Enterprise: Professionalisation and Community Impact

 Conference venue: Stockholm School of Economics (Riga), Riga, Latvia.

-The academic track of the conference will take place on June 9-10, 2025.
-In addition to the academic track, there will be keynote speeches, panel discussions and workshops involving family business members, as well as participants from industry and the public sector.
+The academic track of the conference took place on 9-10 June, 2025.
+In addition to the academic track, there were keynote speeches, panel discussions and workshops involving family business members, as well as participants from industry and the public sector.

-Conference participation (including meals) is free for presenters and discussants.
+Conference participation (including meals) was free for presenters and discussants.
 Participants are responsible for their travel and accommodation expenses.

 Programme